Cotton says Wyoming's 'well-rounded working-class' population more worthy of statehood than DC - KEYT | KCOY

 “Awesome!
 I’m in.
 Great idea.
 This CANNOT go wrong.
 Let’s rank the virtue of every profession and if your state has too many workers in the bottom 20% you get kicked out of America,” Murphy tweeted.

-House Democrats are expected to pass a bill approving DC statehood on Friday, making history as the first time that a branch of Congress advanced a bill on the District’s statehood.
+House Democrats passed a bill approving DC statehood on Friday, making history as the first time that a branch of Congress advanced a bill on the District’s statehood.

 The legislation, however, is unlikely to gain traction in the GOP-controlled Senate and the White House said this week that President Donald Trump would veto the bill if it were sent to his desk.